 See the entire list of books here.

 2. Binge Pop culture

 Sometimes you may want to be immediately transported to another place and time to satisfy your wanderlust.
-Watch great travel films on Netflix such as Eay, Pray Love, Catch Me If You Can or Into The Wild.
-Or subscribe podcasts such as Women Who Love To Travel to listen to stories from Elizabeth Gilbert, Sarah Khan, E. Jean Carrol, and many more.
+Watch great travel films on Netflix, such as Eay, Pray Love, Catch Me If You Can, or Into The Wild.
+Or subscribe to podcasts such as Women Who Love To Travel to listen to stories from Elizabeth Gilbert, Sarah Khan, E. Jean Carrol, and many more.